The wallet. If there is one thing that every man carries around with him, and 99 percent of men get wrong, then it is their wallet.

 Don’t carry any cards or documents you don’t use, receipts and no condoms.

-Wallet Commandment 2: Sitting On Your Wallet Kills Your Spine Like A Rocket
+Wallet Commandment 2: Sitting On Your Wallet Kills Your Spine Fast Like A Rocket

 Another deadly mistake guys make is sitting on their wallet.